Congregation Emanu-El of New York

 Congregation Emanu-El of New York is the first Reform Jewish congregation in New York City.
 It has served as a flagship congregation in the Reform branch of Judaism since its founding in 1845.
-The congregation uses Temple Emanu-El of New York, one of the largest synagogues in the world.
+The Art Deco building it uses – (called "Temple Emanu-El of New York") – was built in 1928–1930 and is one of the largest synagogue buildings in the world.

-The congregation currently comprises approximately 2,000 families and has been led by Senior Rabbi Joshua M. Davidson since July 2013.
+The congregation currently comprises about 2,500 families and has been led by Senior Rabbi Joshua M. Davidson since July 2013.
 The congregation is located at 1 East 65th Street on the Upper East Side of Manhattan.
-The Temple houses the Bernard Museum of Judaica, the congregation's Judaica collection of over 1,000 objects.
+The Temple houses the Bernard Museum of Judaica, the congregation's collection of more than 1,000 Jewish ceremonial art objects.